yuchdev/Articles/articles/personal/sol-invictus-03.md

 "What do you mean?"

-Every person is by nature a question.
+Every person is a question by his nature.
 A blatant question.
 Where would he get an answer from?
 People can hide their questionability under various robes, cassocks, and so on, and distribute the great final teachings to others.
 But it's just business.

 What's not business?